-The approved provider and nominated supervisor, of an education and care service must ensure that every reasonable precaution is taken to protect children being educated and cared for by the service from harm and from any hazard likely to cause injury.
+The approved provider and nominated supervisor (and a family day care educator), of an education and care service must ensure that every reasonable precaution is taken to protect children being educated and cared for by the service from harm and from any hazard likely to cause injury.
 Penalty: \$10 000, in the case of an individual. \$50 000, in any other case.